European-Unified-ID/EUID-docs/docs/ref-info/glossary-uid.md

 <dt><MdxJumpAnchor id="gl-euid-token"><a href="#gl-euid-token">EUID token (advertising token)</a></MdxJumpAnchor></dt>
 <dd>A European Unified ID (EUID) token, also called an advertising token, is an encrypted form of a <a href="#gl-raw-euid">raw EUID</a>.</dd>
 <dd>EUID tokens are generated from hashed or unhashed email addresses that are converted to raw EUIDs and then encrypted.
 The EUID token is a unique value; no two EUID tokens are the same.
 EUID tokens are case sensitive.</dd>
+<dd>The token value is opaque: No assumptions should be made about the format or about the length of the string.</dd>
 <dd>The token has a limited life, but can be refreshed in the background using the <a href="#gl-refresh-token">refresh token</a>.</dd>
 <dd>Publishers send EUID tokens in the bidstream.</dd>
 <dd>For details, see <a href="../intro#euid-identifier-types">EUID Identifier Types</a> and <a href="ref-tokens#euid-tokens-key-information">EUID Tokens: Key Information</a>.</dd>